-In your search for sound effects here or elsewhere on the Web, you may have seen strange acronyms, terms, or abbreviations.
+In your search for sound effects here or elsewhere on the Web, you may have seen strange acronyms, terms, or abbreviations when describing sound clips.

 Here are the more common definitions for words and phrases that sound recordists, editors, mastering engineers, and sound librarians use while working with sound effects.